 Andrew Wilson, who is a swimmer at Emory College and trains at Athens Bulldog Swim Club, became the first athlete from a DIVIII school to win an Olympic gold medal.
 Emory’s first ever Olympic swimmer decided to retire after the finish of the games.

 Allison Schmitt is a UGA alum and the winner of twenty five Olympic medals.
 She has attended four different Olympic games and is a two time team captain.
-In Tokyo, she added another silver and another bronze to her medal count.
+At the Tokyo Olympic games, she added another silver and another bronze to her medal count.

 With Emory swimmer Wilson winning gold, Bulldogs winning eleven medals and nine Yellow Jackets representing various countries at the Olympics, there was plenty to be proud of for Georgia’s universities.

-How Does Georgia Keep Producing Top Level Athletes?
+How Does Georgia Keep Producing Top Level Athletes Like Those At The Tokyo Olympic Games?

 Georgia has the perfect storm of elements to help athletes reach their full potential no matter what sport they participate in.
 One factor is the great universities in the state.
 Great institutions like the University of Georgia and Georgia Tech, as well as many others draw great athletes from all over the world.
-This is because these institutions have great facilities and coaches and give student athletes the opportunity to learn, grow and win championships.
+This is because these institutions have great facilities and coaches and give student athletes the opportunity to learn, grow and win championships and medals at the Tokyo Olympic Games and elsewhere.

 Another thing the state has is great facilities and gyms to train in.
 With places like Lake Point Sporting Community in Emerson, Creekside Sports Center in Loganville and Custer Park Sports and Fitness Center in Marietta plus many more across the state, everyone is encouraged to participate in sports and there are plenty of opportunities.